Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Predict-then-Optimize Pipeline in PLS

-Real-time scheduling aims to determine the actual power demand of the PLS.
-Since ESS and logistics operations exhibit strong sequential coupling over the course of a day, their flexibility is best utilized when planned in advance.
-The shore power supply can still be re-dispatched in real time according to ultra-short-term forecast updates.
-Given that these forecasts have a very short lead time relative to actual scheduling actions, it is reasonable to approximate them as the ground truth when evaluating the value of decisions \citep{DFL-ED2,DFL-MES}.
+Real-time scheduling aims to determine the actual power demand of the PLS through limited corrective actions after the day-ahead plan is fixed.
+In the present formulation, berth allocation, quay-crane assignment, vessel service sequencing, and ESS charging/discharging are treated as day-ahead commitments, because these decisions are strongly coupled over time and are tied to berth windows, labor coordination, and operational safety requirements.
+By contrast, the shore power supply and the realized grid withdrawal can still be adjusted in real time based on ultra-short-term updates.
+This real-time stage is introduced to evaluate how the day-ahead bid performs in operation once the committed logistics and ESS decisions are carried forward.

+Given that ultra-short-term updates have a very short lead time relative to actual scheduling actions, we use them as proxies for realized conditions when evaluating the decision value of the day-ahead forecasts \cite{DFL-ED2,yangze2024load}.
 Accordingly, the real-time scheduling can be formulated as the following equivalent problem

 where $\mathbf{P}_\text{b}^{\ast}(\boldsymbol{\hat{\pi}},\mathbf{\hat{p}})$, $\mathbf{P}_\text{ES.dch}^{\ast}$, $\mathbf{P}_\text{ES.ch}^{\ast}$, $\mathbf{P}_\text{QC}^{\ast}$, and $\mathbf{V}^{\ast}$ are the optimal solutions obtained from \eqref{eq:bidding}.
 The actual net load $\mathbf{p}$ is used in place of the predicted net load $\mathbf{\hat{p}}$ in \eqref{eq:realtime3}.